Revolutionary-Games/Thrive/mingw_setup/readme.txt

 * Go to your build/dist/bin directory and start Thrive.exe
 Note that the build/Thrive.exe will not work as it is not placed with the necessary DLL files.

+* An ogre config will show up when you start Thrive.
+Selecting a non-0 value for FSAA anti aliasing will prevent a current issue with flickering on windows.

 Unfortunately, I haven't yet found a clean way to start (and debug) Thrive from within Code::Blocks due to the way Windows finds its shared libraries.